 Investors buy stock for two reasons

 For earning dividends (a sum of money paid regularly by a company to its shareholders out of its profits)

-For claiming capital appreciation: Capital appreciation is dependent on the growth of company’s assets and earnings.
-If company’s earnings (profit per share) is increasing, its market price will certainly increase in the same proportion
+For claiming capital appreciation: Capital appreciation is dependent on the growth of the company’s assets and earnings.
+If the company’s earnings (profit per share) are increasing, its market price will certainly increase in the same proportion

-This is all about basics of share market #HAPPYINVESTING
+This is all about the basics of share market #HAPPYINVESTING